nebari-dev/nebari-docs/docs/docs/tutorials/run-notebooks-as-a-job.md

 :::

 :::warning
-Notebook jobs that run on a schedule will run indifinitely so it's the responsibility of the job creator to either delete or pause the job if then they are no longer needed.
+Notebook jobs that run on a schedule will run indefinitely so it's the responsibility of the job creator to either delete or pause the job if then they are no longer needed.
 :::